austinwam/autinwam/src/content/projects/post-3.md

 ## Technology Stack

 - Frontend: Flutter for a seamless cross-platform mobile app experience.
-- Backend: Django for handling server-side logic and API integration.
-- Database: PostgreSQL for efficient data storage and retrieval.
+- Database: Sqlite/sembast for efficient data storage and retrieval.
-- AI Integration: TensorFlow for machine learning models powering recipe recommendations.

 > Ethan Donovan possesses a rare blend of technical expertise and creative flair.
 They skillfully transformed our vague ideas into a visually stunning and highly functional website.
 The end result exceeded our expectations, and we continue to receive compliments on the design and user experience.